 Last, but certainly not least, Mr. Valise and I celebrated Valentine’s Day at 42nd Street Cafe & Bistro, so it will always have a soft spot in my heart.
 Over bratwurst and sauerkraut, skillet-fried chicken, and a splurge on pecan pie, we agreed cozy restaurant draws both locals and visitors for good reasons: comfort food and warm hospitality.
 The place was absolutely packed when we were there, but given that it was a holiday and the sweet and savory dishes we had the chance to enjoy, I’m sure that’s a common occurrence.

 Many thanks again to Long Beach Peninsula CVB and Zahorsky PR for helping set up my trip, including recommendations and accommodation introductions.
-All of the companies are included at my own discretion and I was not compensated or reimbursed in any way for my opinions.
-Thank you to all the businesses who extended their hospitality and allowed me to enjoy Long Beach to the fullest.
+Thanks to all the businesses who extended their hospitality and allowed me to enjoy Long Beach to the fullest.